Montiel-Mobile/NSManagedObject-XML/README.md

 LICENSE
 -------

-Copyright (C) 2012 by Em Sevn, LLC
+Copyright (C) 2012-2019 by Montiel Mobile, LLC

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal